Midland Reporter-Telegram: Staff

 In October 2015, Hearst named Jeffrey P. Shabram as Publisher of the Midland Reporter-Telegram and its West Texas companion publications, The Plainview Daily Herald in Plainview, The Canyon News in Canyon, and The Muleshoe Journal in Muleshoe, Texas.
 Prior to the appointment, Shabram was Vice President of Midland Newspapers and Senior Director of Digital for Berkshire Hathaway Media based in Omaha, Nebraska.

 Robert Granfeldt became the general manager of Hearst's West Texas publications in June 2020.
+Granfeldt left Hearst in 2025 to become a regional president at Adams Multimedia.
+He was replaced by Ed Fritz.

 Longtime employee Stewart Doreen left his role as editor in December 2023, having spent nearly 29 years at the Reporter-Telegram.
 Doreen was promoted from managing editor to editor in October 2010, replacing Gary Ott, who retired that same month.

 Trevor Hawes began as editorial director in May 2024.
 He started at the Reporter-Telegram in 2010 as a copy editor and was promoted to news editor that same year.
 He shifted to the role of assistant managing editor of business and oil in 2016.
 His reporting on transportation issues in the Permian Basin earned him the American Planning Association Texas Chapter journalism award in 2017.

 Mary Gilda Dearen (born 1955) was the managing editor.
 She retired after 39 years in December 2019.
 She is married to western novelist and historian Patrick Dearen.

 Current journalists include Luke Dias, Mella McEwen, and Kessly Salinas.

+In December 2020, The Reporter-Telegram moved to a five day printing schedule, eliminating its printed Sunday and Monday editions.